hjdhjd/homebridge-unifi-protect/docs/Doorbell.md

     * `homebridge-unifi-protect` supports two-way audio, and it works well with one notable caveat: a lack of acoustic echo cancelation, or AEC.

   * Doorbell Ring Support
     * `homebridge-unifi-protect` fully supports doorbell ring notifications.
-When you ring the doorbell, you'll get a notification on your iOS/macOS devices, including a snapshot of whose at the door.
+When you ring the doorbell, you'll get a notification on your iOS/macOS devices, including a snapshot of who's at the door.
 These snapshots tied to notifications are often called *rich notifications*.
+A UniFi Access intercom's doorbell press is delivered to HomeKit as a ring in exactly the same way.

   * Doorbell Camera and Motion Detection Support
-    * Since the Protect doorbells are essentially a camera as far as UniFi Protect goes, `homebridge-unifi-protect` supports all the same features as other UniFi Protect cameras, including motion detection and blazing fast and responsive video streaming.
+    * Since the Protect doorbells are essentially a camera as far as UniFi Protect goes, `homebridge-unifi-protect` supports all the same features as other UniFi Protect cameras, including motion detection and video streaming.

   * Package Camera Support
     * For UniFi Protect doorbells that have package cameras, HBUP supports those as well, making them available to you in HomeKit - including full support for HomeKit Secure Video for package cameras.